lizaodawn/IMMARKUS-wiki-clone/03-Designing-a-Data-Model.md

     •	You can select the color of each entity on the right panel.

 6. You can define a different **Display Name**.
 In this case, "city gate.”
-7. Add an **Entity Class Description** that explains the use of this entity class (e.g., instances of fully displayed city gates in paintings and maps).
+7. Add an **Entity Class Description** that explains the use of this entity class (e.g., a city gate is a passageway through a city wall).

 8. Add/edit the properties.
 Click the drop down menu next to **No Properties** (the blue arrow in **Figure 4**)